 Strep throat is bacterial and many doctors use antibiotics to reduce the duration of symptoms and the spread of bacteria.
 However, viral infections cause a majority of sore throats, in which case antibiotic treatment is unnecessary and can even do more harm than good.
 (2)

 What Is Strep Throat?
 Symptoms of Strep Throat

 Strep throat is an infection in the throat and tonsils caused by group A Streptococcus bacteria, also called group A strep.
 The following strep throat symptoms typically develop within five days of exposure to the strep bacteria.

 The most common symptom of strep throat is a sore throat that usually starts quickly and can cause pain when swallowing.
 Strep throat does not cause cold symptoms, like coughing or sneezing.

 2. Red and Swollen Tonsils

-A person with strep throat usually has red and swollen tonsils; sometimes there will be white patches or streaks of pus in the throat as well.
+Symptoms of strep throat often always includes red and swollen tonsils; sometimes there will be white patches or streaks of pus in the throat as well.

 3. Red Spots and White Coating

 Petachiae are red spots on the roof of the mouth at the back, near the throat.
 Petachiae commonly appears in clusters and may look like a rash.
 You may also notice a white or yellow coating on the throat and tonsils.

 Swollen lymph nodes in the neck are a common sign of strep throat.
 You also may notice swollen tonsils, but this also can be caused by a viral infection.